Ghanaian nationality law: African empires and European contact (1471–1821)

 Centralized states came into formation in the region which would become Ghana in the fifteenth century.
 Among them were the Buna, Dagbon, Gonja, Hausaland, and Wala Kingdoms.
-In 1481 the Portuguese, who had been settling in Morocco since 1415, decided to build a fortress and trading station, São Jorge da Mina (now Elmina Castle) on the coast of what is now Ghana, where they had had a presence since 1471.
+In 1481, the Portuguese, who had been settling in Morocco since 1415, decided to build a fortress and trading station, São Jorge da Mina (now Elmina Castle) on the coast of what is now Ghana, where they had a presence since 1471.
 Portugal's exclusive rights to the west coast of Africa were confirmed by the papal bull Romanus Pontifex issued by Pope Nicholas V, which was reconfirmed in the Inter caetera issued in 1493 by Pope Alexander VI.
 They built trading posts at São Antonio on the Ankobra River near present-day Axim in 1515 and São Sebastian on the Pra River near Shama by 1526.
 Disregarding the Portuguese trade monopoly, other Europeans began encroaching on their trade rights in the sixteenth century.
 The British arrived in 1553, the Dutch came in 1595, Danes and Swedes landed in 1640, and Brandenburgers reached the area in 1683.
 In 1637, the Dutch took Elmina Castle and in 1642 expelled the Portuguese from the Gold Coast.
 The Danish stronghold, which was constructed in 1661, was located at Fort Christiansborg, near Accra.
 Four years later, the British seized the Swedish trading fort of Cape Coast Castle, which had been built in 1653.
 The Brandenburgers established Groß Friedrichsburg before the end of the century.
 In the late seventeenth century, the Ashanti Empire began conquering local kingdoms, expanding to engage in trade and specifically in gold.
 Their main coastal rival was the Fante Confederacy.

 Under the constitution of the Ashanti Empire, a feudal system was used to organize inhabitants of the various kingdoms.
-Males members of various villages swore an oath of allegiance to the Asante Hene (High King), who in exchange for their loyalty and obedience, conferred privileges in the society.
+Male members of various villages swore an oath of allegiance to the Asante Hene (High King), who in exchange for their loyalty and obedience, conferred privileges in the society.
 The Asante Hene controlled all of the land within the empire and distributed it according to the social hierarchy in recognition for services rendered.
 According to custom, he held the Golden Stool and his highest ranking subordinate chiefs held silver stools.
 A group of elders, known as the Mpanyimfo, acted as advisors to each chieftain in the administration of his territory.
 Each territory had a designated elder who was in charge of military organisation and all adult male members of each district were required to serve in the unit.
 In the event of a national campaign, each of these territorial units came together to defend the empire.
 Subjects were tied to the district leaders by kinship, which assured their vassalage.
 The chieftain controlled inhabitants in his territory, but had only nominal authority over foreigners or those with affiliations to other chiefs, as well as their wives and children.